rscherrer/speciome/README.md

 2. Genetic values across the genome for each individual are stored in `individual_locus_genvalues.dat` as floating point numbers encoded into a binary file, just as the other output variables, but with one value per locus per individual, per time point.

 **Important:** whole individual genomes take a lot of space.
 For this reason we advise against saving them too often.
 Unfortunately it is not possible to save some variables at a certain frequency and individual genomes less frequently in one simulation, as there is only one `tsave`.
 To collect data on different timelines, however, it is possible to run multiple simulations with the same `seed`.
-This can be done either by choosing a seed beforehand, or by saving the random seed of the first simulation (it will be saved in the `parfile` if `parsave 1`) and use it as `seed` to parametrize the next simulations.
+This can be done either by choosing a seed beforehand, or by saving the random seed of the first simulation (it will be saved in the parameter-log file `paramlog.txt` if `parsave 1`) and use it as `seed` to parametrize the next simulations.

 ## Which variables to save